NeuroTechX/ntx_slack_archive/general.md

 >
 Also, maxim, as you may know we're working on building an open source Muse dataset storage and analysis pipeline with Cloudbrain and we could definitely use some help on that front.
 Let's talk!

+4/4/2017 8:48 AM

+ **mertnesvat** :

+ >Cool post :slightly_smiling_face: I would like to add some scientific papers to idea 1b)

+>

+>
+<http://wearcam.org/inventometer>  real light bulb like in cartoons :smile:

+>

+>
+<http://feeler.evadurall.com|feeler.evadurall.com> attention and cognitive load tracker which uses neuroSKY